Find out about upcoming open days at Central.

-Term One - Screen Study.
-Students will interrogate the work of various filmmakers from the perspective of the actor.
-This may include Pedro Almodóvar, Luc Besson, Martin Scorsese, David Lynch, Jean Luc Godard, Andrea Arnold, Jane Campion and Michael Haneke.
+In Terms One and Two, screen study interrogates the work of various filmmakers from the perspective of the actor.
+This may include the work of Pedro Almodóvar, Luc Besson, David Lynch, Jean-Luc Godard, Andrea Arnold, Jane Campion, Lynne Ramsay and Michael Haneke.

-Terms Three and Four – Sustained Independent Project.
+During Terms Three and Four, you will complete your work with the Sustained Independent Project.
 There are three options offered in this unit: a research portfolio, a dissertation, or producing and performing in a short film.
 The work must be original and partnerships with graduates from film schools are encouraged.
-In previous years, films have been accepted at festivals, including London Shorts and Norwich Film Festival.
+In previous years, films have been accepted at festivals, including London Short Film Festival, Aesthetica and Norwich Film Festival.

 You should normally have a first degree in the broad field of performance and drama studies, although applications from students of other disciplines may be considered if they have sufficient experience of performance.
 Your application may also be considered if you have appropriate professional experience, or can otherwise demonstrate your potential to undertake this form of postgraduate study successfully.
 An offer will normally only be made after audition and interview.